Unilever second-quarter sales miss estimates hurt by rain in Europe

 By Siddharth Cavale

-(Reuters) - Consumer goods giant Unilever Plc <ULVR.L> <UNc.AS> reported slightly weaker-than-expected quarterly underlying sales growth on Thursday, hit by wet weather in Europe, but kept its full-year sales targets intact.
+(Reuters) - Consumer goods giant Unilever Plc reported slightly weaker-than-expected quarterly underlying sales growth on Thursday, hit by wet weather in Europe, but kept its full-year sales targets intact.

 The company said it continues to expect full-year underlying sales growth to be in the lower half of its multi-year 3% to 5% target range and operating margin to reach 20% in 2020.